yardinternet/plugin-yard-deepl/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 6.0
 Requires PHP: 7.4
-Stable tag: 0.0.1
+Stable tag: 1.0.0
-Tags: yunits, community, integrate community
+Tags: deepl, translating, secure
-Tested up to: 6.6.1
+Tested up to: 6.6.2

-This plugin registers secure API endpoints that allow you to request translations directly from DeepL.
+This plugin registers secure API endpoints that allow you to request translations directly from DeepL without exposing your Deepl API-key.

 == Description ==

-This plugin registers secure API endpoints that allows you to request translations directly from DeepL.
+This plugin registers secure API endpoints that allow you to request translations directly from DeepL without exposing your Deepl API-key.
 These endpoints are only accessible when a valid nonce is provided.
 When providing translations to website visitors, you can configure which languages are supported for translation.

 == Caching Mechanism ==